-RONALD SADOFF is the Founder and Director of the BM, MM, and PhD programs in Screen Scoring, having been the architect of its curriculum and core courses.
-In his role as Chair of the Department of Music and Performing Arts Professions from 2014-2019, Dr. Sadoff supervised and developed study abroad programs in NYU Paris and NYU Prague — including strategic partnerships with IRCAM and École Normale Cortot.
-His current initiatives include establishing a Screen Scoring presence in NYU LA, ongoing work with Columbia University’s filmmakers, and the forthcoming ‘online’ MM in Screen Scoring.
-Dr. Sadoff has served on the Steering Committee of the East Coast branch of the Society of Composers and Lyricists since 2009, and sits as a voting member on the Advisory Board for the World Soundtrack Awards, as part of the annual Gent Film Festival.
+RONALD SADOFF is the Founder and Director of the BM, MM, and PhD programs in Screen Scoring, having been the initial architect of its curriculum and core courses.
+Over two terms as Chair of the Department of Music and Performing Arts Professions (2014-2019), Dr. Sadoff developed study abroad programs in NYU Paris and NYU Prague, including strategic partnerships with IRCAM and École Normale Cortot.
+His current initiatives include longstanding collaborations with NYU/TISCH’s Maurice Kanbar Film School and the Martin Scorsese Dept. of Cinema Studies.
+Dr. Sadoff is currently establishing a Screen Scoring presence in NYU/LA; ongoing work with Columbia University’s filmmakers; and an ‘online’ MM in Screen Scoring.
+Dr. Sadoff has served on the Steering Committee of the East Coast branch of the Society of Composers and Lyricists since 2009.
+He is a voting member of the Advisory Board for the World Soundtrack Awards, as part of the annual Gent Film Festival.

 For Oscar-winning director Peggy Stern, Sadoff scored Chuck Jones: Memories of Childhood, produced for Turner Classic Movies.
 Screened at The Telluride Film Festival of 2008/09 as part of a Warner Brothers retrospective of Produced for Turner Classic Movies, Chuck Jones premiered on TCM in 2009 in tandem with a group of rarely screened Looney Toons films.
 Dr. Sadoff has been featured on CNN, having composed scores for film, radio, and television.
 His theme and incidental music for Public Radio's What's On Your Mind? was heard throughout its twelve years of broadcast.
-His current theme for Doctor Radio, now in its twelfth year, heard in over forty hours of weekly programming on SiriusXM Radio, was co-composed with Ira Newborn.
+His theme for Doctor Radio (2005-2019) in over forty hours of weekly programming on SiriusXM Radio, was co-composed with Ira Newborn.

 In collaboration with the Film Society of Lincoln Center, Dr. Sadoff and Tisch School of the Arts Director of Animation John Canemaker produced Toons, Tunes, and Trikfilms — a decade of performances of ‘silent films’ accompanied by live ensembles.
 As part of the 2008 Tribeca Film Festival, Dr. Sadoff produced the 80-minute score for Rene Clair's 1928 silent masterpiece Les Deux Timides, composed by current Screen Scoring students.
 This featured performances by the NYU Chamber Orchestra, under the baton of renowned conductor/scholar Gillian B. Anderson, and narrated by Tribeca's Artistic Director and film historian, Peter Scarlet.